"Grandmother

 her daughter and son-in-law.
 Her inscription reads "Thou showest

-and her husband, Beulah O. and Earl W. Clark, who were also ministers
+Beulah and husband Earl Clark, who were also Pentecostal ministers.

 Want